 Yes it does!
 Really!
 The fan stays on, but the compressor turns off.
 The fan is cheap to run and keeps the cold circulated in the room.
 In smaller rooms you can run in Energy Saver mode which turns the fan off when the compressor is off.
 (It will still turn the fan on every 3 minutes to circulate air.)

-The fins of my a/c unit are getting DIRTY because you made me remove the filter.
+The fins of my air conditioner unit are getting DIRTY because you made me remove the filter.

 Dirty fins drastically decrease your cooling power and waste electricity!
-Clean them 1-5 times a year.
-It's only necessary when you run your finger down the fins and you see some “lint” buildup.
-Use a toothbrush to wipe down the fins.
+Clean them once every 2 weeks.
+Use a stiff bristled paintbrush or toilet scrubber to wipe down the fins.
 Rinse the brush in a pail of water after each swipe.
 Don't use soap.
 If your fins were knocked and have become “squished” the cooling power will be decreased - use your fingernails or a kitchen knife to straighten them

 The Winter Problem.
 You'd think it should work better when outside temps gets cold, but no.(This happens with commercial walk-in compressors that aren't winterized, too).

 If you have a Frigidaire (or similar brand) and need to run in the winter try keeping the back of the a/c unit in a warmer area.
 Some hunters in Canada mount the a/c units INSIDE their garages.
-A restaurant in NH has 2 holes in their walk-in cooler - In summer it's mounted outside the building... in winter it's mounted with the back inside the building to add “free-heat” to their restaurant!
+A restaurant in New Hampshire has 2 holes in their walk-in cooler - In summer it's mounted outside the building and in the winter it's mounted with the back inside the building to add “free-heat” to their restaurant!

 Sometimes, though, you will see much more dramatic swings in temperature.
 What's are some solutions?

 Turn a/c to “Energy Saver” mode (best) OR turn a/c fan down.